 As an added bonus, if someone who receives your email is interested in learning more about your business, they can see the domain name embedded within the email itself.
-It’s easy to figure out where to go to get more information on what you sell and make a purchase, if they’re so inclined.
+It’s easy to figure out where to go to get more information on what you sell.

 How to Set Up a Branded Email Address

-Now that you know you need it, how can you make it happen?
+Now that you know you need your own branded email address, how can you make it happen?

 Step 1: Invest in a web hosting account.

 Many hosting plans (including those offered by HostGator) come with free email addresses – sometimes even an unlimited number of them.
-If yours doesn’t, then it’s time to consider switching to one that does (like HostGator).
+If yours doesn’t, consider switching to one that does.

 Step 2: Decide on a naming convention.